 For perspective on difficulty, High Cascades is 70 miles of singletrack, 14 miles of road (to/from the trailheads to break up the pack), and the rest on fire roads.
 Riders climb (and descend, wheee!) ~10,000 feet of elevation on the extensive trail system west of Bend, Oregon in the shadow of Mt.
 Bachelor.

 Here’s the map of the entire race course if you’re interested!
 Mike at Mudslinger Events put on a well-organized, awesome event.
+(Also, here is my blog post about my second shot at the High Cascades 100, which was even more fun.)

 A Dirty Century, as they’re called, is hard, FAR harder than 100 miles on a road bike.
 So much singletrack requires focus and a different kind of stamina – upper body, mental, plus legs.
 It’s intense, but as my buddy Aaron said, “For endurance competitions, it ain’t even fun until somebody quits.”